Tim Kelsey: Australian Digital Health Agency

 In August 2016, Kelsey became the first CEO of the Australian Digital Health Agency which was set up under a Federal government Rule. in conjunction with an inter-governmental agreement between the governments of Australia.
 It was charged with developing a new National Digital Health Strategy for the country and improving access to national digital health services.
+Australian Minister for Health Sussan Ley announced the appointment in August 2016.